Ghali01/flutter_channel/README.md

 ### send message

-You can send message to dart side using `send(message)` method where `message` type depends on the channel type  see the following table.
+You can send message to dart side using `send(message,callback)` method where `message` type depends on the channel type  see the following table and `callback` is a function that will be invoked when reply comes back from dart and it take one parameter present the reply message.

 | Channel Type | Channel input |
 |:---:|:---:|